webaddicted/EasyLife/README.md

                 12. Account deletion url
                 13. Feature like (upload Photo/video, Webview, location, file upload, financial) etc

+## Android close testing details

+          **How did you recruit users for your closed test** Friends and family members helped me to test my app.

+          **How easy was it to recruit testers for your app?**
+          Easy

+          **Describe the engagement  you received from testers** Most of my testers have tested all the features.

+          **Provide a summary of the feedback that you received** I have collected the feedback through the play store section.Most of my testers were happy to have the app on their devices.

+          **Who is the intended audience of your app?**
+          Anybody who wants to translate the text or speech or images to their telugi language or vice versa.

+          **Describe how your app provides value to users.**
+          My app is a useful app for the end users.
+It is free and easy to use.

+          **How many installs in first years**
+          10k-100k

+          **What changes did you make to your app bases on what you learned during closed testing?**
+          Fixed UI issues for the battery saver mode on.

+          **How did you decide that your app is ready for prod?**
+          All the features were tested throughly.
+No issues found or crashed are found on closed testing.

 ## Flutter iOS

         **iOS Account Creation**